Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Resources/Known-Issues.md

 >
 > ### Resolution
 >
-> To resolve this issue, follow the steps below:
+> To resolve this issue, follow these steps:
 >
 > 1. Navigate to **_Management Groups_**
-> 2. Select the management group (corresponding to the value entered for the _enterpriseScaleCompanyPrefix_ during the deployment) were AMBA deployment was targeted to
+> 2. Select the management group (corresponding to the value entered for the _enterpriseScaleCompanyPrefix_ during the deployment) where AMBA deployment was targeted
 > 3. Click **_Deployment_**
-> 4. Select all the deployments that could be deleted (example: instances of previous deployment related to AMBA) and click **_Delete_**
+> 4. Select all the deployments that could be deleted (example: instances of previous deployments related to AMBA) and click **_Delete_**
 > 5. Run the deployment
 >
-> {{< hint type=Note >}} To recognize the deployment names belonging to AMBA, select those deployments whose names start with:
+> {{< hint type=Note >}} To recognize the deployment names belonging to AMBA, select those whose names start with:

-1. amba-
+> 1. amba-
-2. pid-
+> 2. pid-
-3. alzArm
+> 3. alzArm
-4. ambaPreparingToLaunch
+> 4. ambaPreparingToLaunch

-If you deployed AMBA-ALZ just one time, you have 14 deployment instances
+If you've only deployed AMBA once, you have 14 deployment instances.

 {{< /hint >}}